CaesarCloudSync/NHIOTPipeline/README.md

 # TODO
 1. Subscriber, Publisher, Build Executable and Run Executable works.
 Now just kwargs for function name in C file and args for parameters then validation in unittest then data collection.

+This is not in the position to be able to be run from other machines yet because of the aws iot permissions and github tokens.